weirdion/lazyboost/README.md

 # LazyBoost

 Python application to pull and sync Orders and Listings between Shopify and Etsy.

-## Features

 ## Dependencies